 Let the turkey rest for 20 to 30 minutes while you make the gravy.

 Gather the ingredients for the gravy.

 Strain the pan drippings; discard the solids and reserve 3 cups.
-Set aside. if necessary, supplement the drippings with turkey stock or chicken stock.
+Set aside.
+If you don't have 3 cups of drippings, add some chicken or turkey broth to make 3 cups.

 In a medium saucepan over medium heat, melt 5 tablespoons of butter.
 Whisk in 5 tablespoons of flour and cook, stirring, for 2 minutes.

 Gradually whisk in the reserved pan drippings.
-If you don't have 3 cups of drippings, add some chicken or turkey broth.
 Bring the gravy to a simmer and continue cooking, constantly whisking, until thickened, about 5 minutes—season to taste with salt and pepper.

 - It's best to cook the stuffing separately, but if you do choose to stuff your turkey, make sure the center of the stuffing registers at least 165 F, even if the turkey reaches the correct temperature earlier.